NYPL/drb-etl-pipeline/README.md

 2. Set up virtual environment
 3. Clone this repository
 3. Run `pip install -r requirements.txt` from the root directory
+  - If you run into the error ```pip: command not found``` while installing the dependencies, you may need to alias python3 and pip3 to python and pip, respectively.
 4. Configure environment variables per instructions below
 5. Run `DevelopmentSetupProcess` per instructions below